 Looking for the drive letter on Windows is pretty easy, but on Linux it’s a bit more hidden.

 A device name on Linux is something like /dev/sdX (if you use an USB adapter), or /dev/mmcblkX (if your computer has an SD card reader).

 On Ubuntu, you can use the Disk Utility to find this information:

-If you are not on Ubuntu and you don’t find a similar tool, you can also jump to the terminal and use the following command:
+If you aren’t on Ubuntu and can’t find a similar tool, you can also jump to the terminal and use the following command:

 sudo fdisk -l

 It will show you a list of drives on your computer.
 You just need to find the one corresponding to your SD card.

 In my case, it looks like this:

 So, we have a disk named /dev/sde, with two partitions (/dev/sde1 and /dev/sde2).

 Create the image with dd